Neural Network Research to Predict Gap Risk for Financial Assets

 Click Here | KEY-CFG | 460 | 0.14 | 0.8 | 72.2 | 0.85 | 0.014 |

-- Since both SSIM and MSE are metrics calculated on the image metrics and are consistent, I conclude a possible cause for the network’s accuracy deviation occurs because feature extraction is sub-optimal for different time series.
+- Since both SSIM and MSE are metrics calculated on the image metrics and are consistent, I conclude a possible cause for the network’s threshold Threshold Accuracy deviation occurs because feature extraction is sub-optimal for different time series.
 Base on research findings, I explore adding two additional convolutional layers targeting results for the deviations I observed, I outline below the difference in the network before and after the enhancement.
-Unfortunately, the accuracy predictions are stlightly worse but the over performance in accuracy for images with higher MSEs remains.
+Unfortunately, the threshold Threshold Accuracy predictions are stlightly worse but the over performance in Threshold Accuracy for images with higher MSEs remains.

 Week 13:

-- SSIM and MSE are consistent, and their prediction accuracy is also consistent except for pair ZION-KEY and CFG-RF.
+- SSIM and MSE are consistent, and their prediction Threshold Accuracy is also consistent except for pair ZION-KEY and CFG-RF.
 I observe the SSIM metric of the resulting feature maps captured after the last convo2d layer and fully connected layers flip: CFG-RF Feature Map SSIM < ZION-KEY Feature Map SSIM.
-ZION-KEY prediction accuracy is indeed greater than CFG-RF but the accuracy gap is over 17% (41% vs 58%).
+ZION-KEY prediction Threshold Accuracy is indeed greater than CFG-RF but the Threshold Accuracy gap is over 17% (41% vs 58%).

 ---|---|---|---|---|---|---|---|---|